Shamilkv34/book/nostarch/chapter03.md

 ^Cagain!
 ```

-The symbol `^C` represents where you pressed ctrl-C. You may or may not see the
+The symbol `^C` represents where you pressed CTRL-C. You may or may not see the
 word `again!` printed after the `^C`, depending on where the code was in the
 loop when it received the interrupt signal.

 Fortunately, Rust also provides a way to break out of a loop using code.
 You
 can place the `break` keyword within the loop to tell the program when to stop
 executing the loop.
 Recall that we did this in the guessing game in “Quitting
-After a Correct Guess” on page XX to exit the program when the user won the
+After a Correct Guess” on page 28 to exit the program when the user won the
 game by guessing the correct number.

 We also used `continue` in the guessing game, which in a loop tells the program